eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 | ARB_26 | The body responsible for an Attestation Rulebook describing a type of attestation that is an EAA SHOULD define in the Rulebook:  <ul><li>mechanisms allowing a Wallet Unit to verify that the EAA Provider is authorized or registered to issue this type of EAA.</li><li>mechanisms allowing a Relying Party to obtain, in a trustworthy manner, the trust anchor(s) of EAA Providers issuing this type of EAA.</li></ul> |

-#### A.2.3.13 Topic 13 - Developing an EUDI Wallet Architecture Based on Secure Element
+#### A.2.3.13 Topic 13 - Developing a Wallet Unit architecture based on Secure Element

 There are no HLRs for this Topic.

-#### A.2.3.14 Topic 14 - Developing an EUDI Wallet Architecture Based on External Token
+#### A.2.3.14 Topic 14 - Developing a Wallet Unit architecture based on External Token

 There are no HLRs for this Topic.

-#### A.2.3.15 Topic 15 - Developing an EUDI Wallet Architecture Based on Remote HSM
+#### A.2.3.15 Topic 15 - Developing a Wallet Unit architecture based on Remote HSM

 There are no HLRs for this Topic.

-#### A.2.3.16 Topic 16 - Signing documents with EUDI Wallet
+#### A.2.3.16 Topic 16 - Signing documents with a Wallet Unit

 *Short description*

 A Wallet Unit SHALL enable its User to create qualified electronic signatures or seals.
 This goal can be reached by using signature or seal creation capabilities of the Wallet Unit as a part of a local QSCD, or by using a remote QSCD managed by a QTSP.

-This Topic contains high-level requirements related to the creation of Qualified Electronic Signatures using an EUDI Wallet Unit.
+This Topic contains high-level requirements related to the creation of Qualified Electronic Signatures using a Wallet Unit.

 *High level requirements*